What if ‘herd immunity’ is closer than scientists thought? - The Boston Globe

 For example, a neighborhood of older people may have little contact with others but succumb to the virus quickly when they encounter it, whereas teenagers may bequeath the virus to dozens of contacts and yet stay healthy themselves.
 The virus moves slowly in suburban and rural areas, where people live far apart, but zips through cities and households thick with people.

 Once such real-world variations in density and demographics are accounted for, the estimates for herd immunity fall.
-Some researchers even suggested the figure may be in the range of 10% to 20%, but they were in the minority.
+Some researchers even suggested the figure may be in the range of 10% to 20 percent, but they were in the minority.

 Assuming the virus ferrets out the most outgoing and most susceptible in the first wave, immunity following a wave of infection is distributed more efficiently than with a vaccination campaign that seeks to protect everyone, said Tom Britton, a mathematician at Stockholm University.

-His model puts the threshold for herd immunity at 43% — that is, the virus cannot hang on in a community after that percentage of residents has been infected and recovered.
+His model puts the threshold for herd immunity at 43 percent — that is, the virus cannot hang on in a community after that percentage of residents has been infected and recovered.

 Advertisement